LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 Another common use for piping is to scroll through the output of a command that prints out a lot of data: `my_very_talkative_program | less`.

+So far, we've been redirecting output from one program to another, eventually putting some output on the screen.
-We can use `>` to write program output to files instead.
+We can use `>` to redirect program output to files instead.

 For example:
 ```